vlad-rada/Exenco-Light-Show/README.md

+See an early demo of the MC 1.21.6 vladra fork of this plugin here: https://www.reddit.com/r/Minecraft/comments/1llizuu/light_shows_in_mc_contains_flashing_lights/

 # Light-Show
 Spigot Plugin for creating light shows/concerts in Minecraft.
 It works by simulating ingame effects like guardian and beacon beams.